xytuang/COMS-W4119/docs/DESIGN.md

     * After it adds the block to its chain, it will connect to the tracker to get a list of all the peers in the P2P network.

-    * It will loop through all the peers and send the block and the peer's public key to each one of them.
+    * It will loop through all the peers and serialize + send the block and the peer's public key to each of the peers.
         * We need locking between this part and the receiving thread, since the receiving thread could be temporarily connected to the same peer that the node is currently trying to send to.

 **Application**

 The application will be a voting app that allows users to leverage blockchain for a more tamper-proof voting system.

-The application will allow the user to specify the category to vote on, and that counts as a transaction and triggers the node to mine a new block according to the protocol described above.

-Aggregating the results is as simple as traversing the blockchain and summing together the results for each category.
+The application will allow a user to make two types of transactions:

+1) Post a poll with: {Poll ID, Poll name, [category 1, category 2, ...]}.
+Poll ID can be a randomly generated GUID.

+2) Vote on a posted poll, with the Poll ID as input.

+When submitting a transaction that votes on a poll, the block is only valid if it corresponds to an existing poll.
+Otherwise the block will be discarded by the peers.

+Each user will be identified by their public key.

+To aggregate the results, iterate through the blockchain and aggregate the poll results across the poll IDs.
+This will effectively be the display (or console output) returned to the user.

+If we have time, we would like to make a GUI that offers the user a more intuitive way of creating polls, voting on polls, and viewing poll results.